 The PUCS curriculum brings together content from multiple subjects into creative learning units.
 Each unit is organized around a social studies or science theme that provides framework for instruction in reading, writing, math, music, and art.

 In the course of the school year, our K-5 students will immerse themselves in the study of five grade-specific units plus one all-school unit.
-Our Middle School students follow a three-year rotation through literary, social studies, and science areas that integrates content-connected arts and skills development.
+Our Middle School students follow a three-year rotation through literary, social studies, and science areas that integrate content-connected arts and skills development.

-Overall, our integrated curriculum promotes a deeper understanding and makes learning meaningful, relevant and fun.
+Overall, our integrated curriculum promotes a deeper understanding and makes learning meaningful, relevant, and fun.

 Our Teaching Philosophy

 Multi-Grade Classes:PUCS will intentionally group multiple grade levels together.
 Children mature socially, emotionally and academically at different rates, and there should be flexibility in a classroom to allow for plateaus and growth spurts.
 Multi-grade classrooms encourage cooperative learning and the development of leadership skills among students of varying levels.
 They also provide time for catch-up for those at transitional levels of achievement.
-At PUCS, our students have many positive opportunities to learn and interact with older and younger children, as well as with adults.

 Field Trips:Field trips and other forms of experiential education are essential components of our integrated curriculum.
 Our small class size enables the students to go on frequent field trips where they have the opportunity to apply what they are learning in the classroom.
 At the beginning of the school year, parents and/or guardians are expected to sign a “blanket” permission slip that will be applied to all field trips throughout the entire school year.